warner-benjamin/transformer-from-scratch/exercises/attention_mechanism/solution/hidden/socratic_prompt.md

 5. Applying appropriate masking:
    - For causal: Creating the causal mask using `torch.triu`
    - For both: Handling the optional input mask correctly
+   - Remember that in eager, True means "masked out" and False means "participate in attention"
 6. Applying softmax to get attention weights
 7. Computing the weighted sum: `attn @ v`
 8. Reshaping back to the original format